HimmelKreis4865/phpcord/README.md

 You're always welcome to open <a href="https://github.com/HimmelKreis4865/phpcord/issues/new">Issue</a>

 # Credits
-cacert.pem is a copy from <a href="https://curl.se/docs/caextract.html">curl.se</a> - I don't take any responsiblity for it!
+cacert.pem is a copy from <a href="https://curl.se/docs/caextract.html">curl.se</a> - I don't take any responsiblity for it